pozzo-research-group/OT2-Course-MSE/Stock_Solution_Protocol/Gold Nanorod Synthesis.md

 Gold Chloride hydrate: It may be easier to first create a 1M solution of Gold Chloride hydrate , and then use that to make the stock solutions.
 The 1mM solution can be made with 20 uL of 1M Gold Chloride hydrate and 19.98 mL of water, while the 0.5 mM solution can be made with 10 uL of 1 M Gold Chloride hydrate and 20 mL of water.

 Sodium Borohydride: The reaction between this chemical and water is highly exothermic, which is why the stock solution must be made in ice-cold water.
 This stock solution must be used immediately after it is made and cannot be reused.
+This stock solution is only used to synthesize the gold seeds.

-**Procedure**
+Gold Seeds:

 1. Synthesize the seed solution (35 minutes)
    1. Mix 5 mL of the 200 mM CTAB stock solution with 5 mL of the 0.5 mM Gold Chloride hydrate stock solution.
 Heat the mixture to 30 degrees Celsius and stir at 800 rpm.
 The mixture should be yellow.